CAFapi/buildenv-images/buildenv-cpp-image/README.md

-This project creates an openSUSE-based image that includes the JDK 17, Maven, gcc and git.
+This project creates an openSUSE-based image that includes the JDK 17, Maven and gcc.
 It is intended to be used to build other images.

 This command can be used to create a convenience alias for using this image: